Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Discussion

-The application of downscaling may prove to be useful in cases where it may be less critical to determine the exact topology of data, such as in material science, or where it is already appropriate to consider the results of persistent homology less explicitly, for example, via persistence images, as demonstrated in the analysis of data derived from dynamical systems~\citep{Ada17}.
+If synthetic data, which sufficiently models 4D real-world data, is acquired, then a computer vision approach using CNNs may be suitable to estimate the Betti numbers of the data; the 4D data acquisition may follow similar efforts to those in the 3D data generation context~\citep{Gao22, Bis22, Bis24, Ken22}.
+The application of downscaling may prove to be useful in cases where it may be less critical to determine the exact topology of data, such as in some areas of material science, or where it is already appropriate to consider the results of persistent homology less explicitly, for example, via persistence images, as demonstrated in the analysis of data derived from dynamical systems~\citep{Ada17}.

+The 4D results of our work demonstrate that it is possible to apply downscaling methods prior to employing CNNs to estimate the Betti numbers of 4D image-type manifold data on which it may not be possible to directly apply existing methods due to large data size, or where downscaling is too disruptive for traditional persistent homology algorithms, such as GUDHI; our samples were reduced by a factor of 256.
+The representative comparison with persistent homology software demonstrates that CNNs appear to be more robust to the homological changes resulting from downscaling.
+This conclusion is supported by the results that were observed in 3D experiments, which demonstrated that a CNN could still perform well when trained with average-pooled real-world derived data.
+The 3D experiments also showed that CNNs can estimate the Betti numbers of multi-component samples.